mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Sub-group Branching

 A new group can be formed from a subset of an existing group's members, using the same parameters as the old group.

+A member can create a sub-group by performing the following steps:

+1. Determine a subset of existing members that should be a part of the sub-group.
+2. Create a new tree for the sub-group by fetching a new KeyPackage for each existing member that should be included in the sub-group.
-The creator of the group indicates this situation by including a PreSharedKey of type `resumption` with usage `branch` in the Welcome message that creates the branched subgroup.
+3. Create a Welcome message that includes a PreSharedKey of type `resumption` with usage `branch`.

 A client receiving a Welcome including a PreSharedKey of type `resumption` with usage `branch` MUST verify that the new group reflects a subgroup branched from